luk3mn/aws-sa-labs/README.md

 ./create-db.sh
 ```

-- to connect the terminal-based MySQL client to the database and accessin it.
+- to connect the terminal-based MySQL client to the database and accessing it.

 ```sh
 mysql -u root -p